lluci/anchor/Roadmap.md

     TASKS DONE
     - #fix #UI The normal mode tasks are not visible on iPhone Safari. - DONE
+    - #fix #UX The web should reload the database & update the UI with the data stored, in order to avoid user mistakes. - DONE

 #### #SpecialMode tasks